knative/docs/docs/install/operator/configuring-eventing-cr.md

 ### Download images with secrets:

 If your image repository requires private secrets for access, you must append the `imagePullSecrets` attribute.

 This example uses a secret named `regcred`.
-You must create your own private secrets if these are required.
-After you create this secret, edit your operator CR by appending the content below:
+Refer to [this guide](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod) to create your own private secrets.
+After you create the secret, edit your operator CR by appending the content below:

 ```
 apiVersion: operator.knative.dev/v1alpha1